makezurich/makezurich-hardware-intro/README.md

 Found a bug or have a question?
 [Create an issue](../../issues).

 ## Arduino Nano BLE Sense
-The [Arduino Nano BLE Sense](https://store.arduino.cc/arduino-nano-33-ble-sense) is a microcontroller.

-It has built in sensors and Bluetooth Low Energy (BLE) connectivity.
+The [Arduino Nano BLE Sense](https://store.arduino.cc/arduino-nano-33-ble-sense) is a microcontroller with sensors and Bluetooth Low Energy (BLE) connectivity.

-The Nano uses 3.3V logic, here is the pinout:
+It uses 3.3V logic, here is the pinout:

 <img src="https://live.staticflickr.com/65535/49558575858_893cb7d59e_b.jpg" width="512" style="border-color: coral; border-width: thin;" />